 If you are looking for a way to back up the images on your iPhone iCloud Photo Library is not it.

-We have this article on backing up your iPhone photo library and we recommend you read that for tips.
+We have this article on backing up your Apple photo library and we recommend you read that for tips.

 Don't keep both photos when using HDR, Portrait modes

 Your phone can use an HDR mode (that's High Dynamic Range) to capture better photos when the image would include bright lights and shadow.